 Finally, OSIG conducts relatively limited reviews of investigations once they are complete.
-OSIG staff do not review any supporting documentation to verify that there is sufficient underlying evidence to support the findings, nor does it routinely ask followup questions.
+OSIG staff do not review any supporting documentation to verify that there is sufficient underlying evidence to support the findings, nor do they routinely ask follow-up questions.
 OSIG periodically conducts "workpaper reviews" of a subset of agencies' hotline investigations to determine whether the evidence was sufficient to support investigative findings.
 These workpaper reviews, though, have primarily been of investigations conducted by other agency internal audit divisions and not those conducted by hotline coordinators at agencies without internal audit divisions.